 Remember, you will need to check your trust records again for any further deaths prior to each of the three mailings, to avoid sending questionnaires to patients who have died between mailings.
-For the Urgent and Emergency Care Survey we also require DBS checks to be repeated before the first mailing if more than 2 weeks have passed since the initial DBS check, and strongly recommend DBS checks to be repeated before the third mailing.
+We also require DBS checks to be repeated before the first mailing if more than 2 weeks have passed since the initial DBS check, and strongly recommend DBS checks to be repeated before the second and third mailing.

-o If you are using a contractor, advise them immediately if any patients die during the fieldwork period.
+• If you are using a contractor, advise them immediately if any patients die during the fieldwork period.